niloc3/Carl-Bot-Help-Tags/README.md

 # Carl-Bot Help Tags

 > An explanation for all of the tags in the carl-bot help server

 ### What Are Tags

-Tags are custom commands.
-They are easy to use and can be very powerful.
-It is for instance entirely possible to create an 8ball command, a hug command and many other things using just tags.
-To do more than just output plaintext, you must configure the command's behavior using what is called Tagscript.
-Tagscript is a small language the bot interprets, made up of dynamic "blocks".
+Tags are custom commands, they are easy to use and can be very powerful.
+For example it is entirely possible to create tags such as 8ball, hug, calculator and many more.
+To do more than just output plaintext or embed, you must configure the command's behavior using what is called Tagscript.
+Tagscript is a language that the bot interprets, made up of dynamic "blocks".
 To build a tag you will need to combine various blocks to tell the tag what you want it to do.
 Some parts of Tagscript can be used elsewhere within Carl-bot, like in Triggers, Autofeeds, and Welcome/Leave/Ban Messages.

 ### How do I use tags